English Language Holidays

 - Osborne – former beloved home of Queen Victoria and Prince Albert

-- Try a Pimm’s (or similar) at The Lifeboat, before crossing The River Medina on the chain ferry to Cowes (West)
+- Try a Pimm’s (or similar) at The Lifeboat, before crossing The River Medina on the floating bridge (also called chain ferry) across to Cowes (West)

-- Evening sailing lesson at the Island Sailing Club (suitable for beginners) followed by food and a chat with members of the local sailing community.
+- Evening sailing lesson at Island Sailing Club (suitable for beginners) followed by food and a social chat with members of the local sailing community.

 - Visit the beautiful Mottistone Manor Gardens, The Longstone (megalithic) and the quaint and historic Mottistone Church.
 Learn about the Island’s most famous horse

-- Lunch at The Buddle Inn, an ancient smuggling haunt located right in the centre of The Island’s south coast
+- Lunch at The Buddle Inn, another (ancient) smuggling haunt located right in the centre of The Island’s south coast

 - Drive back along The Military Road – the Island’s most stunning route – stopping to view the sweep of the entire west coast.
 Also St. Catherine’s Oratory, medieval lighthouse, the Island’s oldest monument, known locally as 'The Pepper Pot'